nicolastaffin/exif-rotate/README.md

 # Exif rotate

 Rotates image with GD according to image embeded exif orientation field.
-Useful with mobile device pictures
+Useful with mobile device pictures.

 Tested with Kirby 2.5.5

 The plugin is free.